 9 Login Button Pressing the login button will attempt to log the user in with the specified credentials from the username (7) and password (8) input.
-In case of a successful login, the user will be normally 2 redirected to the start page.
+In case of a successful login, the user will be normally redirected to the start page.
 If the login is unsuccessful, a toast with an error message is displayed.
-False credentials After several failed login attempts, the user is prohibited from making further attempts for a certain period of time.
+If the login is unsuccessful, a toast with an error message is displayed.
+If alse credentials After several failed login attempts, the user is prohibited from making further attempts for a certain period of time.
 Configuration details about the cooldown can be found under 7.5.5.1.1.
-10 Additional Information In this component additional information can be found, such as the huma® version Copyright © 2023 hopf Elektronik GmbH • v0300 All rights reserved
+If Login cooldown B seconds 10 Additional Information In this component additional information can be found, such as the huma® version Copyright © 2023 hopf Elektronik GmbH • v0300 All rights reserved

-$^{^2}$ Navigating to a specific page from the browser address bar without the user being logged in will redirect the user to the login page.
+$^2$ Navigating to a specific page from the browser address bar without the user being logged in will redirect the user to the login page.
 After a successful login, the user will be brought to the previously entered page instead of the start page.
 After factory default the user will be brought to the Setup wizard page until he clicks the Finish setup button on the Setup wizard page.